huytrnq/CareNet/README.md

 - [ ] Registration page - Need to add more fields: register.jsp
 - [ ] Login page - Need to Finalize the design: login.jsp
 - [ ] Responsive Design - Need to make the application responsive
+- [ ] Doctor's page - Need to add a page for doctors
+- [ ] Patient's page - Need to add a page for patients